How to book a course?

 Firefighters must have a valid certificate for performing hot work.

-For Hot work, a certificate of competence is issued by the Norwegian Fire Protection Association.
-This is sent electronically, normally within 30 days.
-You must allow for longer if there is a high demand for them.
+This will be sent electronically, normally within 30 days.
+You should expect a longer time if there is a high demand for them.

-No , you can't.
 There should always be at least two fire extinguishers available, in case one of the appliances fails.

 Here you have some options.